makeabilitylab/physcomp/electronics/electricity-basics.md

 Hydraulic analogies are often useful to aid understanding.
 In a water plumbing system, *voltage* is analogous to *water pressure*.
 An increase in pressure provides more force to propel water molecules through the pipes (from high pressure to low pressure).
 Similarly, an increase in voltage provides more force to "push" electrons (from high electric potential to low electric potential) through a circuit.
 And, just as a wider water pipe can carry more water, so too can a thicker conductive wire carry more current.
 Obstructions in the pipe—such as sand or, worse, clay—can slow the flow of water.
 Similarly, in circuits, we can insert resistors to impede the flow of current.

+## Lesson plan
+- L1: What is electricity: current, voltage, and resistance + online simulation activities
+- L2: Building your first circuit: lighting up an LED, swapping out different resistances (maybe paper-based version)
+- L3: Ohm's Law + example circuit equations/solving + online simulation activities
+- L4: How to use a breadboard + moving your prev circuit to breadboards
+- L5: Series vs. Parallel Resistance, Voltage Dividers, and Ohm's Law

+Should I have a small lesson on what is a resistor and what is an LED (or perhaps I fold that into Lesson 2).

+See also notes on phone.

+## Notes:
+Things to consider adding:
+- What is an open vs. a closed circuit?
+(Perhaps add to Ohm's Law or maybe third lesson?)
+- What is a short circuit?

 ## What is current?

 ![An animated gif showing current flowing in a simple circuit out of the positive terminal of a 9V battery through an LED and resistor and then back to the negative terminal of the 9V battery](assets/gifs/CurrentFlow_EngineeringMindset.gif)
 **Figure.** *Current* is the flow of charged particles—in this case, electrons—through a conductor.
 In the animation above, we are illustrating "electron flow" as a dotted green line, which flows from the negative terminal of the 9V battery, through an LED and resistor, and then back to the 9V battery to its positive terminal.
 Animation from [The Engineering Mindset](https://youtu.be/kcL2_D33k3o).
 {: .fs-1 }

 *Current* is the flow of charged particles through a conductor.
+In digital circuits, these charged particles are *electrons* moving from the negative terminal to the positive (called *electron flow* as shown in the figure above).

-Electric current is similar to water current moving through a pipe.
+Electric* current is similar to water current moving through a pipe.
 To measure the flow of water, we could count the number of water molecules flowing past a given cross-section of pipe in time $$t$$.
-In fact, electric current $$I$$ is defined as the amount of charge $$Q$$ moving through a cross-section of wire in time $$t$$:
+Similarly, we can measure electric current by "counting" the number of charges flowing through a wire.
+Indeed, electric current $$I$$ is defined as the amount of charge $$Q$$ moving through a cross-section of wire in time $$t$$:

 $$I = \frac{\Delta{Q}}{\Delta{t}}$$